bbatsov/metaredux/_posts/2019-04-02-ruby-s-creed.md

 introduced, as it basically acknowledged that it's fine to return `nil`.

+For the sake of completeness, here are some changes that I really enjoyed:

+* Lambda literals (a.k.a. stabby lambdas)
+* The ability to use symbols as procs
+* Keyword parameters
+* Squiggly heredocs (`>>~`)
+* Frozen string literals pragma
+* Making UTF-8 the default source code encoding
+* Unifying `Integer` and `Fixnum`

+What all of them have in common what they solve actual problems in an unobtrusive way.
+I know that this is all very subjective, of course, but somehow I felt that all them fit very well in the rest of Ruby.
+Judging by the feedback all of them received and the wide adoption they got, I assume many people enjoyed them as well.
+Then again - Ruby 1.9 hashes are widely adopted as well. :-) I hope you get my point.
+Now back to the my frustrations.

 The tipping point for me, however, was just a couple of weeks ago when it was announced that Ruby 2.7 would feature the following syntax for named block parameters:

 ``` ruby
 # now